sursly/upstatedesign/README.md

 # upstatedesign
- _Unoffical Directory of Upstate New York Design Studios/People_
+ _The Abridged and Unofficial Directory of the “Upstate” New York Graphic Design Community_

 This all stared because Google Search results have become a joke.
+All search engine results, really.
 I was looking for a graphic design firm in Binghamton, less than an hour from where I live, and the results were garbage.
-So here you go.
+So here we are.

 ## [upstate.design](https://upstate.design)